Probate Q&A Series

 Inventory and Accountings

 Executors must also handle estate assets carefully.
-North Carolina law says they must prepare an inventory and eventually file a formal accounting unless all beneficiaries waive that requirement in writing.
+North Carolina law says they must prepare an inventory and eventually file a formal accounting unless the clerk excuses the filing or an exception under North Carolina law applies.

 Key deadlines appear in: